donwrightdesigns/ai-photo-analyzer-rtx/README.md

 1.  **Select in Lightroom**: Choose images in the Library module.
 2.  **Send to Desktop App**: Use the `Plug-in Extras` menu to send images to the AI Image Analyzer desktop app.
 3.  **Analyze**: Use the full power of the desktop app to analyze your images in either Archive or Curated mode.
-4.  **Refresh in Lightroom**: Once finished, use the `Refresh Metadata` command in Lightroom to instantly see your new ratings, keywords, and descriptions.
+4.  **Refresh in Lightroom**: Once finished, use the `Refresh Metadata` command in Lightroom to instantly see your new ratings, keywords, and descriptions embedded directly in the image files.

 This workflow is faster, more reliable, and more powerful than the previous web-based plugin.